 Even after all the research I’ve dug up from Beyone Type 1, JDRF, and the ADA, I am still wondering how exactly does Covid-19 affect those with Type 1 diabetes.
 We all know BGs are extremely difficult to manage with a regular cold or seasonal flu.
 I would like some answers from endocrinologists and epidemiologists as more research develops regarding the following:

 - Once a person with T1d contracts Covid-19, how severe does it affect blood glucose?
 Does it make the person more resistant or sensitive to insulin?
 Depending on the type of virus, Coral typically becomes insulin resistant the first few days and then super sensitive as her cold subsides.
-It requires constant monitoring with her Dexcom CGM more often than usual and basal adjustments even with Loop.
-Note: We make all changes to her insulin needs without endo’s help and have done so since first several months post-diagnosis.
+It requires extreme vigilance by constantly monitoring her glucose levels with a Dexcom CGM more often than usual, keeping her hydrated with electrolytes to avoid ketones to prevent diabetes ketoacidosis (DKA can be fatal if not hospitalized with IV fluids and insulin – she was in DKA once at diagnosis with a BG over 450 mg/dL); and cautious basal adjustments even with Loop.
+See Justin Wilhite’s interview with JDRF mentioned earlier.

 - How does Covid-19 affect those with other autoimmune diseases such as celiac, hashimotos, rheumatoid arthritis or lupus?
 This a huge population of over a million strong individuals who would like some answers once more research is available.

-Due to this being a novel or new coronavirus transmitted from an animal to humans, medical researchers are still gathering more information as the days go by.
-Therefore, we cannot expect to see the answers we seek for another few months to a year.
-We can continue to check for any clinical trials requesting group studies for T1d-Covid19 patients.
+Due to this being a novel or new coronavirus transmitted from an animal to humans, medical researchers are still gathering more information as the months go by.
+Therefore, it’s important to have realistic expectations of when this pandemic will finally be over – not until there’s a safe and effective vaccine for both adults and children; and to continue strong physical distancing and wearing masks.
+We should continue to check for any clinical trials requesting group studies for T1d-Covid19 patients and vaccines at NIH.gov.
 In the meantime, use good judgement, pray your CGM continues to work accurately, and monitor closely especially when ill as advised by your endo.

 Please help spread awareness and educate those that are willing to listen.
 Use credible sources like what I’ve listed above and share to social media with your friends and family.
-Please encourage them to do their part in society by social distancing to #flattenthecurve.
-We must stay informed, remain calm and listen to health officials.
+Please encourage them to do their part in society by strict physical distancing to protect each other.
+Stay strong and know that whatever emotions we are feeling are okay.
+We will survive this pandemic no matter how long it takes.
 I will try my best to keep this page updated as the weeks go by.
+Be sure to check my Covid posts and IGTV on Instagram @type1diabetic_life as well.
 Malama pono (live well in Hawaiian).